Antonio12152/Master_Gaming/README.md

 Master Gaming is a gaming news site.
 There are posts and videos there.
 Posts include tags to make it easier to search by interest.
 Old site link on netlify - https://master-gaming.netlify.app/

-I didn't find any host site for node js with database for free.
-So you can't check new version online. *Sad face* Right now you can't login or create a post, but maybe I will do it. *Second sad face*
+Right now you can't login or create a post, but maybe I will do it. *Sad face*
 ### Before start project, install Node.js ^v21.6.x and npm ^v8.16.x.

 Go inside 2 folders: Master_Gaming_backend and Master_Gaming_frontend to use "npm i"